 You can complete two or three paid work term experiences in an area related to your studies while completing your BA or BSc.
-Work terms are four, eight, or 12 months in duration and can be in the Greater Toronto Area, across Canada, or internationally.
+Work terms are four, eight, or 12 months in duration and can be in the Greater Toronto Area (GTA), across Canada, or internationally.
 There are specific work term eligibility requirements for each program, such as minimum number of courses, grade point average (GPA), and successful completion of required courses.

 Co-op is available in the following program areas: